 - Remote workers whose days are filled with conference calls will get a lot of mileage out of this headset, because the complex microphone system does a great job of transmitting clear audio.

 Editor’s note: our Jabra Elite 45h review unit was temporarily provided by Jabra and operated with firmware version 2.3.9 during testing.

 What’s it like to use the Jabra Elite 45h?

 Jabra’s headphones are made for the everyday listener, and the design reflects that: this compact on-ear headset is easy to transport for on-the-go listening.
-The Jabra Elite 45h are covered under a two-year warranty, which includes dust and water protection.
+The Jabra Elite 45h is covered under a two-year warranty, which includes dust and water protection.
 While you may not want to do multiple intensive workouts while wearing the Elite 45h, you can certainly skate by with some light exercise.

 Start here: Ultimate headphone buying guide